 A common error that students made was confusing beaches with rivers or lakes.
 Overall, most students provided two out of the four expected points.
-A.small number provided all four.
+A small number provided all four.

 Question 2 – Listening and responding in Chin Hakha

 Question 2a.